Galaxy S10: Samsung’s 2019 Flagship Could Use Its Screen As An Earpiece

 The sound-on-display feature involves sound being conducted directly through the smartphone’s screen to the user’s ear via skull bones.
 According to a BGR report, a prototype device measuring 6.22 inches diagonally with a 2960 x 1440 resolution was already unveiled last May.
 While the device that showcased the technology was not named, its 2:1 aspect ratio suggests that the technology would likely be rolled out for Samsung’s premium smartphones next year — the first of which would be the Galaxy S10.

 In a lot of ways, Samsung would be hitting two birds with one stone with a sound-on-display feature.
 For one, it would allow Samsung to free up even more space on its flagship handsets, enabling it to reduce its premium devices’ bezels considerably.
 Apart from this, it would also allow the South Korean tech giant to completely avoid Apple’s notch, which has pretty much become commonplace among smartphone makers in the mobile industry.
-Even premium handsets, such as Google’s PIxel 3 XL, for one, are rumored to feature the rather unsightly notch.
+Even premium handsets, such as Google’s Pixel 3 XL, for one, are rumored to feature the rather unsightly notch.

 I teamed up with the guys from Mobil-Helden and we created a Samsung #GalaxyS10 concept.
 More info (in german): https://t.co/mcEqwPxU3P We will show more pictures during the week. pic.twitter.com/5iBhXKPJAb